city image background

 We understand that saying goodbye is a deeply emotional experience, and we encourage families to take as much time as they need during the process.
 Our goal is to create a peaceful and compassionate environment for both you and your pet.

-After in home euthanasia procedure, your veterinarian will provide you with time to say goodbye to your pet.
+After in in-home euthanasia procedure, your veterinarian will provide you with time to say goodbye to your pet.
 Once you're ready, they will reconfirm the preferred aftercare option that you chose when reserving your time with your veterinarian.
-In Staunton, you can select two types of cremation services:
+In Plano, you can select two types of cremation services:

 • Individual Cremation (Ashes Returned): An individual cremation is a process where your pet will be cremated and separated with physical barriers in the chamber.
 This ensures the separation from other pets in the chamber so you may reunite with your pet’s ashes.
 Your pet’s ashes will be returned to you in an urn of your choice.
 If you choose an additional urn, then your pet’s ashes will be returned in the urn of your choice.